andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 ### Verification Conditions for Blockchain Monitors

-Now we are in a position to formally specify verification conditions for blockchain monitors.
+_Verification conditions_ are verifiable mathematical statements, which encode a certain aspect of the system correctness; in our case they encode whether the blockchain transaction is correct wrt. the blockchain monitor.
+Having formally defined what are blockchain states, transactions, and monitors, we are now in a position to specify monitor verification conditions.

 **For a direct blockchain monitor** $$M_D = \langle F, P, H \rangle$$, we combine individual monitor conditions into larger ones: